James Shanes

 James Shanes (born 17 March 1997) is a British speedway rider and also competes in Grasstrack and Longtrack speedway.
 He is a four times British Masters Grasstrack Champion, 2 times European Grasstrack Champion and world long track competitor.

 Longtrack

+In 2015, Shanes was part of the British team with Richard Hall, Glen Phillips and Andrew Appleton that won the world championship gold medal at the 2015 Team Long Track World Championship.